mgerb/ServerStatus/readme.md

 # Server Status
-Scans a list of servers checking checking which are currently online.
-This bot will send a chat notification when the status of a server changes (goes on or offline).
+Monitors a list of servers and sends a chat notification when a server goes on or offline.

 - **TCP** - should work with all servers
 - **UDP** - [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) is supported

 ## Configuration
 - Download the latest release [here](https://github.com/mgerb/ServerStatus/releases)
-- Add your bot token as well as other configurations to config.json
+- Add your bot token as well as other configurations to **config.json**
 - Execute the OS specific binary!

 ### Mentioning Roles/Users
-- you must first get your role/user id (see below of obtaining ID's)
+- list of user/role ID's must be in the following format (see below for obtaining ID's)
-- for user `<@userid>`
+- `<@userid>`
-- for role `<@&roleid>`
+- `<@&roleid>`

 ### Polling Interval
 The polling interval is how often the bot will try to ping the servers.